 Endemics and subendemics

-Around 30 endemic species and subspecies occur in the north-eastern Limestone Alps.
+There are around 30 endemic species and subspecies in the Northeastern Limestone Alps.
 Of these, 21 species occur in Upper Austria.
-In the area of Kalkalpen National Park , 14 Northeastern Alps endemics (subendemics and endemics) were identified in the course of biotope mapping.
-Some of the endemics, such as the black margined daisy, the Traunsee bedstraw or the Austrian spurge, are quite common in the national park, while others have only been detected sporadically.
+In the Kalkalpen National Park area, 14 Northeastern Alpine endemics (subendemics and endemics) Kalkalpen National Park identified during biotope mapping.
+Some of the endemic species, such as the black-edged marguerite, the Traunsee bedstraw, and the Austrian spurge, are quite common in the national park, while others have only been found sporadically.

 Three delicate white anemones with yellow flower heads bloom between the limestone rocks